 Shanklea has some games and learning resources to support the teaching of Languages across the school.
-Year 6 classrooms have a number of bi-lingual French dictionaries.
+All KS2 classrooms have access to a number of bi-lingual French dictionaries.
 Other games and resources are under the control of the Languages Coordinator.